vilja-a/plato-crlm-risk-prediction/README.md

 4. Discrimination analysis
 5. Model recalibrations including net benefit and calibration with bootstrapping
 6. External validation of recalibrated models in independent cohort
-7. Table 1: Example of clinical variables required for running all the code.
+7. Description of data required for running all the code

 #

+# PLATO - Personalized Liver metastases risk AssessmenT in Oncology

+PLATO estimates relapse risk after colorectal cancer liver metastasis using published risk scores.

 The web calculator **PLATO** is available at www.plato-calc.org

-The source code for PLATO is available at https://github.com/vilja-a/PLATO
+  1. The code of the Shiny app at /plato_app/app.R ; the app can be run locally using RStudio.
+  2. The data and images needed for running the app are located in the folder /plato_app/.

 #